nostra13/Android-Simple-Social-Sharing/README.md

  * Simple API for event listening (authentication, posting, logging out)
  * Support only simple sharing (post message or image to Facebook, post status to Twitter)

+**Important:** In your Twitter Developer Application Settings (https://dev.twitter.com/) you must fill "Callback URL" field with any URL (i.e. http://abc.de).
+It's behaviour by default.
+There are two classes in SSS:
+ - TwitterDialog
+ - CallbackTwitterDialog
+CallbackTwitterDialog is used by default and it works only when "Callback URL" is filled in your Twitter Application settings.
+You may not use callback URL.
+Then you should clear "Callback URL" field in app settings and replace all using CallbackTwitterDialog with TwitterDilaog (in TwitterFacade class).

 ## Usage

 ### Sharing API